ArlindXh/tasks-and-lists/README.md

     "due_date": "Tomorrow",
     "completed":false,
 }`
+> If you're creating a subtask you have to change "type": "subtask" and also attach a "task_id": "unique_id of a task" of an existing task
 > If you're creating a task you can also attach a "list_id" to reference the list where the task belongs to.
 - **EDIT** /edit/{id}  - *Updates a task or a subtask* `{"type": "task",